- Are you proficient in English?

 Completing the programme allows a student to apply for doctoral studies.

-NOTE: At the University Council meeting on 4 December 2025, it was approved that in the academic year 2026–2027, the number of new students will be limited to a maxinum of 30, of which 15 are admitted during the international application period and 15 during the domestic application period.
+The number of students admitted to the Master’s programme in International Studies in Education is limited to 30, of which 15 are admitted during the international application period and 15 during the domestic application period.

 When evaluating applications, the following criteria apply: